Giant-Bomb-Preservation-Project/gb-dl-checker/README.md

 > (Optional) **Show CSV:** If only checking a singular show, you can choose the location of the show CSV.
 This generally isn't necessary but just in case you need to limit the range!
     - If you do not have this, export a CSV of the Giant Bomb Archive sheet under the show-specific page)

+> **Upload CSV Output Directory:** Where the CSV(s) that will be used to batch upload to Archive.org will be saved/named.

 > **Split uploads into how many CSVs?:**
-If you're using the Internet Archive CLI to upload then this will let you split your videos across multiple CSVs for simultaneous uploads.
+This will let you split your videos across multiple CSVs for simultaneous uploads.
+We recommend this if you have good upload speed because Archive.org doesn't go very fast.
 A setting of ``1`` will not split them.

+> **Which collection?:** This chooses which collection on Archive.org to upload to.
+Admins can use `giant-bomb-archive` but not everyone will be admins.
+Regular uploaders will use a TBD custom id.

 - Hit 'Submit' and pray